madedotcom/pongo-blender/README.md

 Renders pongo2 templates from environmental variables. pongo2 is the successor of pongo, a Django-syntax like templating-language.

 ### READ: pongo-blender lets me use ~~jinja2~~ pongo2 templates inside docker containers and populate the values(secrets and configs) at container run time.
-One image, many containers, every container can have it's own configs.
+One image, many containers, every container can have its own configs.

 ##pongo2 examples
 https://github.com/flosch/pongo2/blob/master/template_tests/filters.tpl